dyte-submissions/dyte-vit-2022-Aritra779/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Changelog
-### v1.1.0
+### v1.2.0

-- Added more "Built With" frameworks/libraries in readme
+- Added an additional flag `-s | --start` for specifying which row (0 indexed) of the file to start execution from
-- Added an additional flag `-f | --force` for force updating the package even if it might break some features
+- Added an additional flag `-o | --own` for specifying whether the user owns all the repository listed in the csv file.
+If this flag is passed forking won't be done.
-- Added a test for testing `pull` under `Fork-> Clone -> Push -> Pull` block
-- Added two tests under `Getting the package.json of a Repository` for testing the said action
-- More robust version checking.
-Supports packages with semantic versioning with formats such as
-    - ^1.5.6
-    - ~2.4.5
-    - 1
-    - 2.x
-    - 17.0
-    - 17.0.x
-    - 1.6.5 - 2.5.6
-- After all entries have been checked and necesary actions have been done the `Temorary_Directory` will be deleted.
+- Added a request limit checking logic that'll automatically stop the execution if the request limit per hour (according to github API) is about to be reached.
+- Added a condition that'll check if the github PAT is defined in `.env` file under `G_TOKEN` variable.
+If not then using `-u | --update` will not perform the said task.

 See the full list of changelog listed on [*CHANGELOG.md*](./CHANGELOG.md)
 <p align="right">(<a href="#top">back to top</a>)</p>